onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 :guilabel:`Problems` to open an additional window at the bottom of VSC.

 When you select a specific entry in the problem list, the code window is updated to show the related line in the code.
+To show only problems for the :strong:`active` file in VSC, set the filter to :guilabel:`Show Active File Only`.

 Preview
 -------